Having a German Shepherd Dog as your companion is a special experience, one that remains with you for a lifetime.

 What Is Myasthenia Gravis?

 It’s a rare autoimmune disease that happens when certain nerve receptors aren’t able to function properly.
 In plain English, it affects the nerves in your pet’s body.

-When my GSD, Gypsy, was about 12 ½ years old, she started throwing up occasionally.
-I didn’t think much of it; after all, what dog doesn’t yack up their meal now and then — and usually after you’ve just cleaned the carpets?
+When my GSD, Gypsy, was about 12.5 years old, she started throwing up occasionally.
+I didn’t think much of it.
+After all, what dog doesn’t yack up their meal now and then — and usually after you’ve just cleaned the carpets?

 At the time, my sister also had a GSD, Gretchen.
 Gretchen and Gypsy, although not littermates, were sisters at heart as my sister and I are sisters by blood.

 Check Now: Blue Buffalo • Science Diet • Purina • Wellness • 4health • Canine Carry Outs • Friskies • Taste of the Wild • See 200+ more brands…

 They spent a lot of time together when I or my sister would dog-sit.
 They played and poked about and had great fun together.